mojaloop/contrib-pos-demo/README.md

   - If Payer FSP authorizes the transaction, funds will be sent to Merchant (Payee) FSP.
 If Payer FSP declines, the transaction will be aborted.
   - Response will be sent back to POS driver through Mojaloop in OPEN API.
 It will be converted to ISO(POS) and will send the response to POS.
   - Notification will be sent to Payer and Payee from respective FSP’s.

+  ## Simulator Endpoints
+As a part of the terminal integration project, we will be making use of the FSP simulator, to function as the Payer and Payee FSP as per the use cases.
+In order to cater this functionality, three new endpoints will be implemented on the simulator as below:
+•	OTP Endpoint
+•	ATM Endpoint
+•	POS Endpoint

+### OTP Endpoint
+The OTP Endpoint will be responsible for the handling of OTP requests from the Payer source.
+Upon receipt of an OTP request, the endpoint will generate the OTP and respond through the same channel.

+### ATM Endpoint
+ATM Endpoint will be responsible for the handling and processing of transactions originating from ATM devices.
+The transactions in ISO/NDC/DDC formats will be converted to Open API and processed through the simulator.

+### POS Endpoint
+The POS Endpoint is implemented to handle and process transactions originating from POS and mPOS devices.
+Similar to the ATM Endpoint, the transactions from POS devices in the ISO format will be processed by the endpoint through the simulator.